 On election day, the polling stations open at 7am and close at 10pm.

-You do not need to take your poll card with you, but it may be quicker if you do.
+You do not need to take your poll card with you.

 The presiding officer can help place a vote on the voter's behalf or the voter can bring a companion to help them.
-Companions who help someone to vote will be asked to sign a declaration so there is a formal record of it.
+Companions who help someone to vote will be asked to sign a declaration so there is a formal record.